tderwedu/42cursus/10_MiniShell/README.md

 # Brief Summary

-There is a main loop which wait for commands, parse it into token, check the grammar and syntax, get the here-documents if any and either produce an error or an output the resulting command.
+There is a main loop which wait for commands, parse it into token, check the grammar and syntax, get the here-documents if any, apply word expansion,  and either produce an error or an output the resulting command.

 ```c
 // Initialize minishell